Don Barrow -

 By this time I had managed to produce some moulds on my lathe and could successfully build my Don Barrow Light - Map Magnifier and they went on sale around this era in it's grey colour form for about £5.00.

 I also did a couple of rallies with David Cowan in his Escort Twin Cam, the first rally we retired in Wales with a cam belt problem, the second was also a retirement on the Devils Own Rally in the Lake District with an inversion in a narrow lane.
-David's dad, Les lived just North of Manchester and so that I could recognise their house he said he would leave his car parked on the roadway, "just look out for the registation number LES 777" he said, well sure enough it was there.
+David's dad, Les lived just North of Manchester and so that I could recognise their house he said he would leave his car parked on the roadway, "just look out for the registration number LES 777" he said, well sure enough it was there.
 On driving in I could see the rally car LES 7 and when I was ringing the front door bell I caught sight of a MK1 Austin Healey Sprite with a registration plate, wait for it, MRS 777.
 Yes you have guessed it, Les was a right comedian.

 1972 was a fraught year, my hair was beginning to turn grey, the whole set up at DTV was run on a shoestring and even finishes were hard to come by.
 Our entry on the Welsh International had to be cancelled on the morning of the event due to a technical problem.
 It turned out that the day before, the rally cars had been driven onto the workshop ramps while they re-painted the garage floor, guess what? the paint hadn't dried, so rather than 'bugger' the floor up, they scrubbed the entries!
 I also remember on the Scottish International that the bare floor pan under my feet started to split along the line of the chassis rail.
 This crack grew longer and wider as the event unfolded, filling the cockpit with clouds of dust, I kept asking for this to be welded at the service points, but to no avail.
 However I delivered a final ultimatum regarding this work, and hey presto, the work was scheduled for a lunch halt service.
 On climbing back into the car I surveyed the repair, which consisted of a length of tank tape run over the split, I ask you?
 On the Manx International (Pace Notes with 'Whizzo' 'Phew') we had to use the same 'make do` fuel gauge that we had used on the Scottish, which consisted of a garden cane as a 'dip-stick`.
 Needless to say we ran out of fuel at about 02.00hrs in the middle of a desolate stage.
 'Whizzo' stood on the roof, shouting across the valley for petrol, 15 minutes later we were on our way.
 'Whizzo' also mentioned about what he was going to do with the 'dip-stick` when he got back to Douglas!
 I totally agreed with him.